satyalyadav/music_similarity/README.md

 This is a simple app that came from the idea of finding music using a single song you like a lot.
 It uses Spotify and Last.fm to try and come up with songs similar to your favorite song.
 It is is a pretty simple app right now but it could be developed into more to find even more authentic recommendations.
 I might deploy it to a service.
 I am looking at ways to take Spotify login out of this so users can use it without logging in.
 Enjoy!

+## Features

+- **Multiple Seed Selection Methods:**

+  - Paste a Spotify track URL or ID directly
+  - Search for tracks on Spotify
+  - Use your top tracks from Spotify
+  - Use your recently played tracks

+- **Smart Recommendations:**

+  - Uses Last.fm similarity data combined with Spotify's catalog
+  - Multiple fallback strategies for finding similar tracks
+  - Displays similarity scores for each recommendation
+  - Configurable number of recommendations (5-50)

+- **In-Browser Playback:**

+  - Listen to recommendations without leaving the page (Spotify Premium required)
+  - Full playback controls (play, pause, seek)
+  - Real-time progress tracking
+  - Track information display

+- **Queue & Playlist Management:**
+  - Build a queue of favorite recommendations
+  - Save your queue as a Spotify playlist
+  - Custom playlist naming
+  - Easy track removal from queue

 ## Stack

 - Frontend: Vite + React + TypeScript